AnonGuy/python-challenges/README.md

 The first thing you should do is [fork this repository](https://github.com/gdude2002/python-challenges/fork).
 This will create a copy of the repository under your own GitHub account.
-Once you've done this, go ahead and look in the `challenges` folder - each challenge contains a single file that both has an explanation of the challenge at hand, and a function for you to complete.
+Once you've done this, go ahead and look in the `challenges` folder - each challenge contains two files.

+* `README.md` - Offers an overview of the challenge and what is expected of you.
+* `__init__.py` - Should contain your solution to the challenge.
+Note that you're free to add more files and import them

 You may use any editor you like (including the GitHub web interface) to complete your challenges.
 When you're ready to submit your answers for testing, you should [create a pull request](https://github.com/gdude2002/python-challenges/compare).